tece-lab/DAISIEutils/README.md

 <!-- badges: end -->

 The goal of DAISIEutils is to collect useful utility functions that are used recurrently in DAISIE projects.
 DAISIEutils is a companion package of the R package [DAISIE](https://github.com/rsetienne/DAISIE).
-This includes pipelines for typical analyses using the DAISIE's maximum likelihood model inference.
+This includes pipelines for typical analyses using the DAISIE's maximum likelihood inference.

 ## Installation